AdonaiHS/AdonaiHS/README.md

-Hi, my name is Adonai.
+Hi!
+My name is Adonai.
 I’m a physics graduate student, interested in quantum computing and quantum information.

 📫 You can reach me via email: adonaih@gmail.com